 An efficient xeriscaping landscape plan requires carefully thought out irrigation.
 If you are using plants that require very little water you will likely still need irrigation during the hottest, drought-filled periods of summer.
 This can be achieved through watering by hand or installing an automatic drip irrigation system.

 An ideal xeriscaping plan will have plants grouped appropriately based on practical variables such as sunlight hours, drainage and soil quality and of course colour and aesthetics.
 You can even take it a step further and plan for bloom times, insect repellents or bird attractants.
-A well planned out yard or garden will make irrigation planning easier and provide a low maintenance system that can be relied on year after year.
+A well planned out yard or garden will make irrigation planning, usage and winter care easier and provide a low maintenance system that can be relied on year after year.

 If you water by hand try to avoid fine sprays or mists because of the high percentage of water that evaporates.
 The most efficient method for watering is direct drip irrigation or bubblers that release big drops as close to the ground as possible.
 Automatic sprinklers should be installed with drip and bubbler systems or micro sprays.
 Water between 4:00 to 6:00 a.m. when it's coolest, and never water during the day.
 An environmentally responsible xeriscaping plan can include a rain barrel or an automated sprinkler system and irrigation controller with rain sensor.

-Every plant has its own unique sunlight and water requirements.
-It will survive and flourish when it is exposed to the ideal amount of sunlight hours and receives an ideal amount of water.
+Every plant has its own unique sunlight, water and temperature requirements.
+Plants will survive and flourish when exposed to the ideal climate as determined by the plant hardiness zones in Canada.
 You want to group plants together that have similar sunlight and water requirements.
 This shouldn't limit your creativity because there are countless xeriscaping plants to choose from that vary in colour, height, size and texture.
 Plants that require the most water should be placed in the shade of other plants or trees, in low-lying drainage areas or beside a water spout.

 Mulch is an important part of your xeriscaping plan because of its ability to reduce evaporation, keep the root zone cool, help prevent weed growth and prevent erosion.
 In addition to the practical side of mulch you can create amazing looking colour accents with naturally coloured wood chips, bark and rock.
 Any area where plants or artificial grass aren't present should receive a layer of landscape fabric topped with a mulch of your choice.